endymion1818/deliciousreverie/src/pages/post/things-I-learned-working-for-free.md

-+++
+---
+categories:
+- personal
-date = "2015-03-14T15:21:21+01:00"
+date: "2015-03-14T15:21:21+01:00"
-draft = false
-title = "Things I Learned By Working for Free" description = "Developers sometimes get asked to do stuff for free.
+description: Developers sometimes get asked to do stuff for free.
 If that happens, it generally can be a warning sign that would be right to steer well clear of.
 It's easy to end up feeling cheated.
-But I've been fortunate to be involved in two projects that, although I earned no money from, I felt that I benefited greatly." categories = [
+But I've been fortunate to be involved in two projects that, although I earned no money from, I felt that I benefited greatly.
-  "personal"
-]
-tags = [
-    "professional development",
-]
-+++
+draft: false
+tags:
+- professional development
+title: Things I Learned By Working for Free
+---

 **Developers sometimes get asked to do stuff for free.
 If that happens, it generally can be a warning sign that would be right to steer well clear of.
 It's easy to end up feeling cheated.
 But I've been fortunate to be involved in two projects that, although I earned no money from, I felt that I benefited greatly.**